Summer Staff

 The Summer Staff position is a very active, dynamic role, and volunteers must arrive in good physical health.
 Typical activities include hiking, belaying, swimming, climbing, lifting objects overhead, and carrying bulky equipment as far as one mile.
 While these activities are typical, volunteers may still be accepted even if they cannot perform one or more of these activities.
 For example, someone with good physical health might not be a confident swimmer.
 In this case, they might be accepted and asked to serve in land-based activities instead.

-Applicants will also be required to complete a medical release form before arriving for Summer Staff Training on June 5th.
+Applicants will also be required to complete a medical release form before arriving to Bighorn for Summer Staff Training.

 Attitudes, Attributes, and Habits